oracle-livelabs/security/database/advanced/key-vault/key-vault.md

             **Note**:
             - The script *`okv-ep.sh`* will automate the process to create the Endpoint, the Oracle Wallet and deploy the OKV software
-            - It also downloads the latest version of the RESTful Service utility from OKV server
+            - It downloads the latest version of the RESTful Service utility from OKV server
+            - It also sets into the client wallet the user KVEPADMIN to add the endpoint

     - Add your **cdb1** database on DBSec-Lab VM as Endpoint